joedolson/my-calendar/src/readme.txt

 Developer Changes:

-* Three new actions: 'mc_event_happening', 'mc_event_future', 'mc_event_over' executed whenever an event is compared to the current time, usable for automatic transitions and notifications.
+* New actions: 'mc_event_happening', 'mc_event_future', 'mc_event_over' executed whenever an event is compared to the current time, usable for automatic transitions and notifications.
 * Filter: 'mc_output_is_visible' to determine whether a given display feature should be shown on calendar.
 * Disable sending email notifications for Spam events.
 Add action to optionally handle spam notifications.
 * Remove the process shortcodes option.
 Shortcodes can be disabled using 'mc_process_shortcodes' filter.